Asian shares rise as upbeat U.S. jobs data offsets trade worries

 “The G7 summit this weekend could be equally terrible.
 There’s even talk that Trump may not go.
 Concerns on trade frictions are likely to continue to weigh on markets,” he added.

+China warned the United States on Sunday that any agreements reached on trade and business between the two countries will be void if Washington implements tariffs and other trade measures, as the two ended their latest round of talks in Beijing.

-Still, the U.S. economy is undeniably in strong shape at the moment, keeping bears at bay.
+Still, the U.S. economy’s current strength kept bears at bay for the moment.

-Friday’s government data showed U.S. job growth accelerated in May and the unemployment rate dropped to an 18-year low of 3.8 percent, pointing to rapidly tightening labour market conditions, which could stir concerns about inflation.
+Data released on Friday showed U.S. job growth accelerated in May and the unemployment rate dropped to an 18-year low of 3.8 percent, indicating a rapidly tightening labour market, which could eventually fuel inflation.

 “We had strong headline figures on employment but rise in wages was still well-contained and did not point to a sharp acceleration in inflation,” Hirokazu Kabeya, chief global strategist at Daiwa Securities.